tanisha-gg/tanisha-gg/README.md

 ## Hi there 👋

+⭐ I'm a Physics PhD student with a strong background in computational modelling, data analysis, and high-performance computing.
+I am currently working on problems in plasma physics, specifically performing magnetohydrodynamics (MHD) simulations to gain insights into the behaviour of astrophysical phenomena.

+My repository includes some projects I've worked on - mostly data analysis and machine learning for Physics applications.
 <!--
 **tanisha-gg/tanisha-gg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.